 When friends and family call and ask how you’re doing or if you need anything, don’t be shy — let them know!
 Especially if they’ve been through that first week as a new parent themselves, they know how tough it can be, and they will not judge you.
 You’re exhausted, your body is still healing from childbirth, and yet you are also 100% responsible for a tiny, intimidatingly fragile newborn.
 That is a ton for any person to deal with.

 So, ask them to bring meals over, tell them if you don’t want visitors and need a little time to yourself or with your partner, and ask for advice.
 Call your birthing class teacher or doula for reinforcements, take advantage of breastfeeding classes and lactation consultants, and utilize your pediatrician’s office.
 It really does take a village to raise a child.

 3. Take a Little Bit of Time for Yourself

 Newborns are demanding, needy, and completely dependent on you.
-As a new parent, it is easy to throw yourself into motherhood and push all of your needs to the wayside.
+As a new parent, it is easy to throw yourself into motherhood and push all your needs to the wayside.
 This may feel like what you’re supposed to do, but in the end, it is so important to also take care of yourself, mentally and physically.
 Even in those first few days and weeks, try to take a little bit of time for yourself, whether it’s once a day or once a week.

 4. Be Patient with Your Partner

 In the movies, having a baby always seems to be this hugely romanticized experience.
-The mom has a perfect, 10-minute labor, and the couple is immediately in love with their baby and spends hours longingly gazing at each other as the baby sleeps peacefully in their crib.
+The mom has perfect, 10-minute labor, and the couple is immediately in love with their baby and spends hours longingly gazing at each other as the baby sleeps peacefully in their crib.

 The reality?
 Well, it may be close to this, but it will more than likely be much different.
-Having a baby is amazing and can definitely bring you closer to your partner, but it can also be very stressful, especially as you are both learning how to be a parent.
+Having a baby is amazing and can definitely bring you closer to your partner, but it can also be very stressful, especially as you learn how to be a parent.